 To believe in something opens a gap between our innate intelligence and the subject of our belief.
 To believe in something requires stepping away from what our intelligence has immediate access to.
 Belief asks us to go out on a limb.
 It requires us to take a leap of faith towards something that is beyond our experience.

 Only when we experience something, only when we have touched it with the hands of our very own intelligence, intuition or senses can we break free of the need to believe.
 Once experience has been had 'knowing' comes to replace 'believing'.

 When we bring our full natural intelligence into play we discover ‘truth’ through direct experience - by seeing or feeling or doing, and this eliminates the need to believe.
 Belief is no longer required once knowing takes its place.

 This is why keeping a beginners mind is so important.
 A beginners mind, or shoshin, is the gateway to experience.
 It is coming to life with our 'hands empty' so to speak.
 We open ourselves up willingly to experience whatever it is that is there.
 If we arrive already 'knowing', or believing, then new learning will elude us.
 Fresh experience will be out of reach.

 Meditation is a powerful practice that helps cultivate 'beginners mind'.
 How to meditate for beginners offers two simple meditative techniques to get you off to a strong start practicing Shoshin.
-Meditation methods touches on the broad spectrum of practices that can lead you to the benefits of meditation.

-Stay tuned for the other faces of Japanese wisdom (coming soon):
+Please stay tuned for the other faces of Japanese wisdom (coming soon):